Picigin: Ball

-The traditional ball, called balun (otherwise a dialectal name for a ball, but this name is strictly used, especially by expert players) is actually a peeled tennis ball, polished off a few millimeters.
-This kind of ball is best suited for bouncing.
-It is smooth and lighter than a normal tennis ball.
+Picigin is played with various small balls, but the traditional ball, called balun (Chakavian Croatian for "ball") is actually a tennis ball that has been stripped of its felt and polished off a few millimeters.
+As such, the balun is smoother, lighter and bounces more easily than a normal tennis ball.

 Tradition

 The most traditional players believe it to be impossible to play picigin anywhere but on the sandy beach of Bačvice in Split, which is considered the game's spiritual home.

 Picigin is played on Bačvice year round and, often at night in the summer (reflectors can be used in the dark).
 There is also a longstanding tradition of playing picigin on New Year's Day regardless of weather conditions, when the sea temperature is rarely above 15 °C.

 In June 2008, picigin was pronounced a Croatian immaterial cultural good, for a period of three years, with pending plans for a permanent designation.
+That status was confirmed in 2013.

+In September 2023, the centennial of picigin at Bačvice beach was commemorated with an unveiling of commemorative plaque.